royaltm/node-zmq-raft/README.md

 let snapshot;

 stream.on('data', obj => {
-  console.log("received enrtry or chunk with index: %d", obj.logIndex);
+  console.log("received entry or chunk with index: %d", obj.logIndex);
   if (obj.isLogEntry && obj.isStateEntry) {
     let data = obj.readEntryData();
     // ... do something with a state log entry